-By Victoria Grace Assokom-Siakam, Intern, Center for Community Health Partnership and Research
+Written by Victoria Grace Assokom-Siakam, intern at the Center for Community Health Partnership and Research

 An individual with a gun in their home is four times more likely to be a victim of that said firearm.1

 Most individuals keep firearms in their homes for either sport, hobby or self-defense.
 Given that owning a firearm is a high health risk behavior, what can be done to mitigate accidental or purposeful taking of one’s life?
 To address this public health issue, some of today’s discourse on gun violence already advocates for increasing awareness among gun owners on best practices like keeping the gun unloaded, locked and stored.
 Yet, the trend of information that activists convey to gun owners differs from the content firearm instructors provide in trainings.